jgorset/github-commits-by-repository/README.md

 # GitHub commits by repository

-A script to search GitHub for commits by repository.
+A script to show commits for a given user, grouped by repository

 ```bash
 $ github-commits-by-repository -h